Two-dimensional Problems#

 K = fem.IntegralForm(umat.hessian(F), field, dA, field).assemble()

-To sum up, for axisymmetric problems use FieldAxisymmetric.
-Of course, Mixed-field formulations may be applied on axisymmetric scenarios too.
+To sum up, for axisymmetric problems use FieldAxisymmetric and for plane-strain problems use FieldPlaneStrain.
+Of course, mixed-field formulations may also be used with axisymmetric or plane-strain (displacement) fields.